Marcus Sedatius Severianus: War with Parthia

 In the summer of 161, the Parthian Vologases IV invaded Armenia, expelled the ruler Sohaemus placed there by the Romans, and installed his own relative Pacoras as king.
-Being governor of Cappadocia meant Severianus would be on the front line of any conflict involving Armenia, Alexander of Abonutichus had enraptured Severianus, as he had the proconsul Rutilianus.
+Being governor of Cappadocia meant Severianus would be on the front line of any conflict involving Armenia, Alexander of Abonoteichus had enraptured Severianus, as he had the proconsul Rutilianus.
 Alexander convinced Severianus that he could defeat the Parthians easily, and win glory for himself.
 Severianus led a legion (perhaps the IX Hispana) into Armenia, but was trapped by the Parthian general Chosrhoes at Elegeia, a town just beyond the Cappadocian frontiers, near the headwaters of the Euphrates.
 Severianus made some attempt to fight Chosrhoes, but soon realized the futility of his campaign, and committed suicide.
 His legion was massacred.
 The campaign had only lasted three days.
 He was replaced as governor of Cappadocia by Marcus Statius Priscus.

 Some historians believe that the defeat of Severianus at Elegeia explains the disappearance of the legions XXII Deiotariana and IX Hispana, but no proof exists that could confirm this hypothesis; the fate of the two legions is still controversial.

 Aftermath

-The governor of Syria was also defeated by the Parthians.
+L. Attidius Cornelianus, the governor of Syria, was also defeated by the Parthians.
 Co-Emperor Lucius Verus (he ruled with his adoptive brother Marcus Aurelius) took command against the Parthians and brought in reinforcements on a large scale.
 These included four whole legions and large detachments from many others.
 The war ended in a Roman victory five years later, with the capture and sack of the Parthian capital.